rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 ## Enabling list-initialization for proposed algorithms

-Our proposal follows the same principles as described in [@P2248R8] paper.
-We want to enable the use case with constructing `init` from curly braces.
+Our proposal follows the same principles as described in [@P2248R8], "Enabling list-initialization for algorithms."
+We want to enable the use case where users construct a nondefault initial value using curly braces without naming the type.

 ```c++
 #include <cassert>